 3. Avoid big meals before bedtime

-While eating foods containing tryptophan could add to the relaxation and even have sleep-promoting effects (studies have been too diverse, short to lead to firm conclusions), Eating food too close to bedtime can ruin your sleep.
+While eating foods containing tryptophan could add to relaxation and even have sleep-promoting effects (studies have been too diverse and short to lead to firm conclusions), Eating food too close to bedtime can ruin your sleep.

 Solutions: Avoid big meals for at least two hours before bedtime.
 Consume most of your calories earlier in the day, so your digestive system can also take a break.

 In the morning, the blue light helps us feel alert and awake, and not getting enough blue light during the day can negatively affect our sleep and mood.
 But late evening exposure will damage your eyes and rest.
 The worst blue light is these found in LEDs, screens, electronic devices, and fluorescent lighting.

 It suppresses melatonin, the hormone in charge of telling your brain when it is time to sleep.

 It tricks your body into thinking it’s daytime.

 Artificial light can mask the signals that would otherwise tell your brain to prepare for sleep.

 Solutions: Avoid screens an hour before bedtime.
 If you must be online, block the blue light from your computer and phone to minimize the damage; here are two links to help you do that!

 https://iristech.co/ and https://blog.humanos.me/a-new-product-to-significantly-reduce-jet-lag/ Another option is to use blue blockers glasses, here once I use https://truedark.com/